 THC attaches itself to CB1 in the central nervous system, which is what leads to the “high” effect, while CBD – rather than attaching itself to either receptor – instead promotes the natural release of cannabinoids within our body.

-What few people realize is that he body creates its own cannabinoids.
-By using CBD, we influence the development and production of naturally produced cannabinoids, thereby increasing the body’s defense pathways which leads to a range of health benefits — and minimial side effects!
+What few people realize is that the body creates its own cannabinoids.
+By using CBD, we influence the development and production of naturally produced cannabinoids, thereby increasing the body’s defense pathways which leads to a range of health benefits — and minimal side effects!

-CBD oil has shown in some studies to improve a variety of medical conditions, ranging from mental health to physical health issues.
+CBD oil has shown in several studies to have the potential for improving a variety of conditions ranging from mental health to physical health issues.
 Conditions such as some of the ones listed below are just a few of the health benefits that CBD oil may possess:

 CBD for Epilepsy

-As an increasingly prevalent medical condition (with statistics showing that around 5 people out of 100 will have an epileptic seizure at some time throughout their lives), there has so far been little to no progress in terms of finding a reliable treatment for epilepsy.
+As an increasingly prevalent medical condition (statistics show around 5 people out of 100 will have an epileptic seizure at some time throughout their lives), there has so far been little to no progress in terms of finding a reliable treatment for epilepsy.

-However, the CBD drug Epidiolex was just approved by the FDA as of June 2018 to treat intractable epilepsy in pediatric patients – the very first CBD-based drug (and only the second cannabis-based drug behind Sativex) to receive federal approval.
+However, the CBD drug Epidiolex was approved by the FDA in June 2018 to treat intractable epilepsy in pediatric patients – the very first CBD-based drug (and only the second cannabis-based drug behind Sativex) to receive federal approval.

 While CBD oil is not proven to cure epilepsy, there have been several studies done showing it is a reliable treatment method.
 For example, certain doses of Epidiolex have been found to reduce the number of seizures in epilepsy patients by up to 50% during a 12-week period.
 While there were some mild side effects such as sleepiness, diarrhea and decreased appetite, the results massively outweighed the cons.